vegaprotocol/specs/README.md

 # Vega specs

 This repository contains specifications and RFCs for future changes to the system.
 The process for writing, reviewing and merging specs is in [WORKFLOW.md](./WORKFLOW.md).

+## Specification branches

+In order to ensure that there is a clear view on the specification of the protocol, both at the version in mainnet and the version being developed in testnet, the following branching is used:

+- `master` branch details the specification of the protocol in mainnet (from Restricted Mainnet onwards)
+- `cosmicelevator` branch is the milestone grouping of features being developed AFTER Restricted Mainnet
+- Further milestone branches will be created as development progresses and will be updated in this `README.md`

 ## [Protocol](./protocol/)